opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 Under Storage mode, form administrators can view responses within FormSG and export collated responses in spreadsheet format.
 To access these responses, form administrators must first enter a secret key that was generated upon form creation.

 All responses are stored in encrypted format, meaning no one except form administrators will be able to view or download responses.
-Storage mode is permissable for data up to "Restricted" classification and "Sensitive Normal" sensitivity.
+Storage mode is permissible for data up to "Restricted" classification and "Sensitive Normal" sensitivity.

 Note: The following features are currently **not available** in Storage mode.
 If you need to use these features with your form, please select Email mode.
 - MyInfo fields